Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 Speaking of GPA, how high does my GPA have to be to get into medical school?

 As with your MCAT, it is hard to give you an exact number.
 The national average for matriculants to allopathic medical schools is 3.67 cumulative GPA and a 3.6 science GPA (specifically your GPA in classes in Biology, Chemistry, Physics, and Math).
-The average GPA we are seeing be successful amongst our premeds is just a hair lower at 3.59 cumulative and 3.55 science.

 Besides doing well in my classes and getting a high MCAT score, what else can I do to strengthen my application to medical school?